adanda/CIPS/README.md

 CIPS supports projects hosted in a Subversion or Git repository.

-Currently CIPS supports tests which return a non-zero exit code when tests do not pass as well as checkstyle results (like PHP Codesniffer).
+Currently CIPS supports tests which return a non-zero exit code when tests do not pass, checkstyle results (like PHP Codesniffer), code coverage in clover format (as provided by PHPUnit) as well as a link to the project documentation.

 CIPS works with PHP 5.3.2 or later.